Posterization

 Posterization or posterisation of an image is the conversion of a continuous gradation of tone to several regions of fewer tones, causing abrupt changes from one tone to another.
 This was originally done with photographic processes to create posters.
 It can now be done photographically or with digital image processing, and may be deliberate or an unintended artifact of color quantization.
+Posterization is often the first step in vectorization (tracing) of an image.

 Cause

 The effect may be created deliberately, or happen accidentally.
 For artistic effect, most image editing programs provide a posterization feature, or photographic processes may be used.

 Unwanted posterization, also known as banding, may occur when the color depth, sometimes called bit depth, is insufficient to accurately sample a continuous gradation of color tone.
 As a result, a continuous gradient appears as a series of discrete steps or bands of color — hence the name.
 When discussing fixed pixel displays, such as LCD and plasma televisions, this effect is referred to as false contouring.
 Additionally, compression in image formats such as JPEG can also result in posterization when a smooth gradient of colour or luminosity is compressed into discrete quantized blocks with stepped gradients.
 The result may be compounded further by an optical illusion, called the Mach band illusion, in which each band appears to have an intensity gradient in the direction opposing the overall gradient.
 This problem may be resolved, in part, with dithering.